 Roses are very adaptable and can be grown in almost any soil type given it is well drained, deep and full of humus (decayed organic matter).
 However, the best soils are those of a medium to heavy loam to a minimum of 35cm, over a good clay sub-soil.
 This type of soil is ideal as it has the natural advantage of retaining moisture and nutrients and requires little preparation.

 Your first step into preparing your soil is to ensure it is well drained.
 To ensure the soil is well drained, dig a test hole and fill with water to see how long it takes to drain away.
 Wait approximately 15 minutes, if the water is not significantly draining away or has not completely drained within an hour there is a drainage problem.
 If so, you now have two options, select a better location to plant your rose or improve the drainage in this location.

 There are many options in improving the drainage, the method you select will depend on the severity of your issue.
 If the issue is not servere you can work in organic matter and/or lighter soils to break up your existing soil; or, raise the garden bed and add in fresh garden soil.
 In more severe cases adding drainage channels with agricultural piping will be the most successful alternative.

 Before adding anything to the soil, perform a soil pH test.
-Testing kits can be purchased from hardware stores / garden centres.
+Testing kits can be purchased from hardware stores / garden centres and are easy to use.
 The soil pH for roses should sit between 6.5 and 7.
 Variations of this can result in the nutrients binding with the soil and becoming unavailable to the plant.
-This can result in many health issues from nutrient deficiencies and in some cases this can cause death..
+This can result in many health issues from nutrient deficiencies and in some cases, death.

 To increase the pH add agircultural lime to the soil.
 To decrease the pH add organic matter, iron chelates or powdered sulphur.
 The quantity you add will depend on your soil type, pH level and product.
 We suggest you do some of your own research regarding the quantities and various types of products.